-Though I agree with the authors observation, what we need to remember is that in most cases washing hands does not resolve the “feeling guilty” issue completely, it just makes us feel better in that moment.
+Though I agree with the author’s observation, what we need to remember is that in most cases washing hands does not resolve the “feeling guilty” issue completely, it just makes us feel better at that moment.
 If the same person recalls or is reminded of the mistake, the feeling of guilt comes back.
 This time to deal with this guilty feeling, in some cases, one has to wash his/her hand for a bit longer and then the next time a bit longer.

 Our suggestion is for you to be careful about any strategy you use.
 Observe whether the strategy is providing temporary relief or complete resolution.
-If the strategy is providing complete resolution then brilliant and if only temporary relief then continue looking for a strategy that will help you get complete resolution.
+If the strategy is providing complete resolution then brilliant and if only temporary relief then continues looking for a strategy that will help you get complete resolution.

 The best way to deal with feeling guilty (purely from my perspective) is to learn from it.
 The key is to learn to respond (internally or externally as the case may be), in similar future situations, in a way which is different from the response that leads to guilt feeling.